 2021, the Company determined that at the closing of the Company's Initial Public Offering (including the sale of the shares issued pursuant to the exercise of the underwriters' overallotment) it had improperly classified its Class A common stock subject to possible redemption at the closing of the Company's Initial Public Offering and the closing of the sale of shares pursuant to the exercise of the underwriters' overallotment, it had improperly classified certain of its Class A common stock subject to possible redemption.
 The Company previously determined the Class A common stock subject to possible redemption to be equal to the redemption value of \$10.00 per Class A common stock while also taking into consideration a redemption cannot result in net tangible assets being less than \$5,000,001.
 Management determined that the Class A common stock issued during the Initial Public Offering and pursuant to the exercise of the underwriters' overallotment can be redeemed or become redeemable subject to the occurrence of future events considered outside the Company's control.
 Therefore, management concluded that temporary equity should include all Class A common stock subject to possible redemption being equal to their redemption value.
 As a result, management has noted a reclassification adjustment related to temporary equity and permanent equity.
-This resulted in an adjustment to the initial carrying value of the Class A common stock.
+This resulted in an adjustment to the initial carrying value of the Class A common stock subject to possible redemption with the offset recorded to additional paid-in capital (to the extent available), accumulated deficit and Class A common stock.